lbenz730/NCAA_Hoops/README.md

 __NCAA_Scrape.R:__ An algorithim to scrape game schedule/result data from the NCAA website.
 This script is mostly copied (with slight modifications) from a scrape written by Prof. Jay Emerson and used in STAT 230: Introductory Data Analysis (Spring 2016).

 __2.0_Files/:__ A collection of files that are essentially the "inner workings" of everything done in this project.
+Every script in this directory contains functions.
+Those functions are executed in the master file, __Model_2.0.R__.
 * __Ivy_Sims.R:__ Simulates the Ivy League Basketball season in order to estimate playoff odds and cacluates the "Playoff Swing Factor" of each conference game.
 * __bracketology.R:__ Assembles the [YUSAG Bracket](http://sports.sites.yale.edu/yusag-bracketology).
 * __powerrankings.R:__ Computes the [YUSAG NCAA Power Rankings](http://sports.sites.yale.edu/ncaa-power-rankings).